-Deferred Payment Agreement - An agreement between the Association and a qualified residential consumer providing for a payment schedule for a deposit, past due, or delinquent account balance.
+Deferred Payment Agreement - An agreement between the Association and a qualified residential or small commercial consumer providing for a payment schedule for a deposit, past due, or delinquent account balance.

 Delinquent - When an amount which has been billed as "past due" remains unpaid at the close of the subsequent billing cycle.
+Past due / late / and delinquent are used synonymously.